 You can avoid late payments by using payment reminders – most financial institutions, including banks, have that option on their online portals.
 You can also set reminders on your phone or computer.
 Whatever works best for you, just create a budget or routine in place and stick with it.
 Also, consider automatic payments – where lenders automatically debit payments from your bank account.

 It is not easy to fix problems from your past.
 However, bad credit performance shouldn’t have to haunt you forever.
 Consider debt consolidation for bad credit or whatever it takes to get current and stay current.
 Consistency in payments will gradually reduce the negative effects from prior late payments.
+If you have late payments on your credit report, just know that paying on time from this point forward will help you tremendously, and in two years, all late payments that currently show up will no longer be reflected in your credit score.

 Monitor your credit utilization ratio